TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 IQAVContext.GetInstance().GetAudioEffectCtrl().ResumeAccompany();
 ```

-### Specify whether you can hear the accompaniment
+### Set whether you can hear the accompaniment
-This API is used to specify whether you can hear the accompaniment.
+This API is used to set whether you can hear the accompaniment.
 #### Function prototype
 ```
 IQAAudioEffectCtrl int EnableAccompanyPlay(bool enable)